4 Best Day Trips to Giethoorn from Amsterdam

 • Duration: between 6 - 10 hours.

 • What you should know: this type of tour is done by minibus.
-The tour is relaxing, ideal to share as a couple or even to take the kids with you and aim between family trips from Amsterdam.
+The tour is relaxing, ideal to share as a couple or even to take the kids and to point out among the family trips from Amsterdam.

 2. Day trip to Giethoorn and Zaanse Schans from Amsterdam